Patrice Alègre

-Patrice Alègre (born 20 June 1968) is a French serial killer who was sentenced to life imprisonment in 2002 with a minimum term of 22 years for five murders, an attempted murder, and six rapes.
-He, subsequently, was acquitted of four additional murder charges on 3 July 2008.
+Patrice Alègre (born 20 June 1968) is a French serial killer and sex offender.
+In 2002, he was sentenced to life imprisonment for the murders of five and the rape of six women that took place between 1989 and 1997.

-The investigation into the Alègre case started in May 2003, after the gendarmes of the Homicide Cell 31 unit (the police officials were ordered to investigate for possible victims of Alègre from 2000 to 2003 by Michel Roussel) reopened several cold cases.
-Alègre and several members of the red light community claimed to have been part of a sex trafficking network and that the murders happened in connection with BDSM sex.
+In the aftermath of Alègre's capture, the police reopened several unsolved murder cases with possible links to him.
+During the ensuing investigation, Alègre, and several members of the red light community, claimed to have been part of a sex trafficking ring involving prominent members of society.
+The incident has been referred to in the French media as the Alègre case (L'affaire Alègre).

-Biography
+Early life

-Patrice Alègre, born 20 June 1968, in Toulouse, was the unwanted child of an often-described violent police officer and a teenage hairdresser who often cheated on her husband, sometimes in front of Alègre.
+Patrice Alègre was born in Toulouse to a police officer and a teenage hairdresser.
+His father was described as violent and his mother often cheated on her husband, sometimes in front of Alègre.
 Alègre grew up in Saint-Geniès-Bellevue and was expelled from three secondary schools before he settled on the field of general mechanics.
 He lived with his grandmother for 14 years in the Izards district of Toulouse.
 While he lived with her, he dropped out of school after the fourth grade and turned to delinquency, theft, and drug trafficking.
 He eventually became homeless at the age of 13.
-He would later tell his psychiatrists that he had been sexually abused and that his father repeatedly tried to stop him from offending.
+He would later tell his psychiatrists that he had been sexually abused.
 Alègre committed his first sexual assault at age 16.
+In early 1988, Alègre met Cécile Chambert, with whom he had a daughter the next year.